-Rent income recognized in the Statements of Income amounted to P2,113,500 in 2022, P2,844,340 in 2021, and P2,267,455 in 2020.
+Rent income recognized in the Statements of Income amounted to P441,375 in 2023, P2,113,500 in 2022, and P2,844,340 in 2021.
 (See Note 13)

 Reseller Agreement

 Following the expiry of the satellite lease agreement, the Company entered into a reseller agreement with another company (foreign entity) providing internet services.
 The agreement provides that the Company will render the internet services into its clientele using the bandwidth of the foreign entity at a pre-determined sharing scheme.
 End-user equipment is to be provided by the foreign entity and is subject to a commission for new subscriptions entered into.